 Where To Stay

-Being a popular tourist destination, there are an abundance of accommodation including hotels and resorts in and around Kaziranga The type of accommodation depends on your budget and the area you choose.
+Being a popular tourist destination, accommodation is abundant including hotels and resorts in and around Kaziranga The type of accommodation depends on your budget and the area you choose.

 We stayed at the Infinity Resort Kaziranga, which is surrounded by Tamul Gos (betel nut tree), common in Assam.
 The Assam-style huts are made of bamboo and are well-equipped with a comfortable bed, and other amenities including a swimming pool.